DHTMLX/docs-todolist/docs/how_to_start.md

 #### Installing PRO To Do List via npm and yarn

 :::info
-If you have already own To Do List under the proprietary license, send your **license number** on the *contact@dhtmlx.com* email to receive *login* and *password* for private **npm** as well as detailed guide on how to install To Do List.
-Note that private **npm** is available before the expiration of the proprietary To Do List license.
+You can access the DHTMLX private **npm** directly in the [Client's Area](https://dhtmlx.com/clients/) by generating your login and password for **npm**.
+A detailed installation guide is also available there.
+Please note that access to the private **npm** is available only while your proprietary To Do List license is active.
 :::

 ## Step 2.
 Create To Do List